KamyarGanjian/Ufo-Shop/README.md

 # Ufo Online Shop
-## Responsive component base project - React js
+## Responsive Component Base Project - React Js
-### you can add products to your shopping cart, remove them & clear the cart
+### you can add products to your shopping cart, remove them or clear the cart